doga/netlify-plugin-qworum/.github/pull_request_template.md

 ## Alternative solutions

 There is no alternative.
-Without this plugin, some deployed websites may not work correctly.
+Without this plugin, some deployed websites may not work correctly if they are using Qworum.

 ## Checklist